lumi-ai-factory/laifs-container-recipes/README.md

 ## Overview

-This repository contains:
+**This repository contains:**

+- **Scripts** to render recipes, build images, and generate documentation.
-- **Recipes** for building container images, defined as Jinja2 templates and YAML variable files.
+- **Recipes** for building container images, defined as Jinja2 templates and YAML variable files:
-- **Scripts** to render the recipes, build the images, and to generate documentation.
-- **Containerfile templates** that are filled and embedded into the rendered recipes.
+  - **Template files** filled using variable files to generate rendered recipes.
-- **Containerfile variables** that are used to fill the templates to generate the rendered recipes.
+  - **Variable files** used to fill the templates and generate rendered recipes.
-- **Documentation templates** to generate image relese documentation from rendered recipes.
+  - **Document templates** to generate image release documentation from rendered recipes.
+- **Containerfile templates** filled and embedded into the rendered recipes.

 The workflow is designed to make it easy to update software versions, rebuild images, and generate up-to-date documentation with minimal manual intervention.